 Obviously, the decisive part of this piece of code for task-launching is the installation of the function LocationCallback, which periodically calls (back) the onLocationResult method with a list of newly computed locations, governed by the priority and frequency specifications in the LocationRequest object req.
-The callback itself first causes a conversion of the list of newly received locations into an array and subsequently sends a call to the UpdateWindow function, whose name refers to a sliding window of distances between the performer´s position and the initial “ground zero” position, computed from location data received via recent callbacks:
+The callback itself first causes a conversion of the list of newly received locations into an array and subsequently sends a call to the UpdateWindow function whose name refers to a sliding window of distances between the performer´s position and the initial “ground zero” position, computed from location data received via recent callbacks:

 In technical terms, the sliding window serves as a basic data structure connecting the two major tasks of this application, a) delivering (“producing”) new location data and b) their processing (“consuming”) that we shall discuss in the following sections.

-The full picture of the user-interface is revealed by the app’s activity_main.xml file: a linear layout specifying three elements in vertical order: a text field (for logging), a button (for restarting the app interactively) and the circular signal just explained (for alerting):
+The formal picture of the user-interface is revealed by the app’s activity_main.xml file: a linear layout specifying three elements in vertical order: a text field (for logging), a button (for restarting the app interactively) and the circular signal just explained (for alerting):

 It is now time to come back to the consumer task that defines the operating rhythm of the app by periodically processing the data provided by the sliding window and implementing the actual performance logic.
 This task is implemented by a scheduler (of type Handler) posting a runnable piece of code called Check that is reposting itself to be run again after each second, according to the device´s clock.